MrZer0x0/EncoreMP/EncoreMP V0.80 compiling notes.md

 This way you can still haggle past this point for one off purchases, but you cannot sell or buy anything that has been haggled past 10% of the original offer value.
 Combined with the previous buy cap of 90% (in the buy rate fix above) and the sell cap of 60%, this means at the absolute best you can haggle to a 80% buy and 70% sell rate, which prevents breaking even and circulating items infinitely for free XP (in the new XP gain system, covered below).

-This is a very aggressive and crude fix, and will likely be replaced with something more nuanced in a later version, but for now it serves it's purpose without introduces any bugs.
+This is a very aggressive and crude fix, and will likely be replaced with something more nuanced in a later version, but for now it serves it's purpose without introducing any bugs.

 ### 3.16.2.5, XP gain overhaul